 • plant variety rights,

-• and finally database rights.
+• and finally, database law.

 Digitization